 Synthflow lets you create AI voice agents using a no-code builder.
 You can set up outbound calling flows for lead follow-ups, appointment confirmations, or basic surveys.

 The platform supports over 130+ languages and includes 500+ realistic AI voices, making it useful for teams targeting different markets.
-Synthflow is built for quick, templated workflows.
+Synthflow works well for quick, templated workflows.

 Who it’s for